 In the aftermath, 10 players from both teams were suspended, five of which were also charged with misdemeanor assault and battery.
 The NBA also imposed new security guidelines and alcohol sales rules for every arena.
 Furthermore, each team was ordered to put at least three security guards between players and fans.

 For better or worse, the brawl was a pivotal moment in NBA history.
-This weekend marks the 13th anniversary of the game, and we're taking a look back at the key participants in the Malice at the Palace and the sneakers they wore.
+Today marks the 15th anniversary of the game, and we're taking a look back at the key participants in the Malice at the Palace and the sneakers they wore.